Clive Barker's unrealized projects: Down, Satan!

 In 2008 it was reported that Barker's four page short-story Down, Satan! from The Books of Blood was being adapted into a movie.
 The script was written by Christopher Monfette for Barker's production company, Seraphim.

 Hotel TV series

 On August 13, 2009, it was announced that Barker would be an executive producer of the television series Hotel from writing duo Marcus Dunstan and Patrick Melton, and McG's company Wonderland Sound and Vision producing the series with Warner Bros.
 Television.

 2010s

 Zombies vs. Gladiators

 On June 5, 2012, Barker rewrote the screenplay for the zombie film “Zombies vs. Gladiators” for Prime Video.

 Hellraiser remake

 On October 25, 2013, Barker confirmed that he wrote the screenplay for a darker remake of Hellraiser that he would direct and Doug Bradley would star as Pinhead, but on April 10, 2020, David Bruckner was set to direct the remake with Jamie Clayton playing Pinhead.

 Jacqueline Ess film

 On January 29, 2014, Barker was set to produce the film adaptation of his short story “Jacqueline Ess” as coproduction with Raven Banner.

+Clive Barker Presents Reel Fear

+In 2017, it was announced that Barker would run a filmmaking contest in conjunction with Project Greenlight Digital Studios and Shudder where the winning team would receive a $300,000 budget to make a film, as well as a mentorship from Barker throughout the production.
+Following over 1,000 short film submissions, the project Wither by director Danny DelPurgatorio and writer Anthony Williams was chosen as the winner.
+The film was ultimately never made.